tdm00/udemy-mastering-ansible/README.md

 ### Shutdown The Environment
 `docker-compose down --remove-orphan`

+### Update to latest project version
+`git pull`
+**Note:** This should not change any of your files in the ansible/ directory within your clone of this project.

 ## Bugs, Corrections or Enhancements
 If you find a bug, something that needs to be corrected, or a possible enhancement, please [create an issue](https://help.github.com/articles/creating-an-issue/) or better yet submit the fix through a [Pull Request](https://help.github.com/articles/about-pull-requests/).